How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 The core shift: Move from solving problems silently on your screen to talking through problems out loud under time pressure.

 - Set a timer.
-Give yourself exactly 45 minutes per problem — the same constraint you’ll have in the interview.
+Give yourself exactly 45 minutes per problem.
+That’s the same constraint you’ll have in the real thing.

 - Talk out loud.
 Explain your thinking as if someone is listening.
 This feels awkward at first.
 That’s the point.